-Legislative History Assembly Human Services (7-0) rec. consent Assembly Appropriations (16-0) Assembly Floor (78-0) urgency clause adopted
+Assembly Human Services (7-0) rec. consent Assembly Appropriations (16-0) Assembly Floor (78-0) urgency clause adopted Senate Appropriations (1-0) Senate Floor (23-13) (urgency clause refused)

-Senate Appropriations (1-0) Senate Floor (23-13) urgency clause refused
+AB 914 (Saldaña) - Foster caregivers: non-relative community support system caregivers Died; not heard in Assembly Human Services Committee

-AB 914 (Saldaña) - Foster caregivers: nonrelative community support system caregivers Not heard; 2 year bill
+1. Authorized the County of San Diego to establish a pilot program to test the effectiveness of non-relative community support system caregivers on increasing the availability of recruiting neighborhood placements, and reducing the number of placements in emergency shelter facilities.

-- 1. Authorizes the County of San Diego to establish a pilot program to test the effectiveness of nonrelative community support system caregivers on increasing the availability of recruiting neighborhood placements, and reducing the number of placements in emergency shelter facilities. - 2.
-Extends the same evaluation and approval requirements applicable to a foster family home to a nonrelative community support system caregiver.
+2. Extended the same evaluation and approval requirements applicable to a foster family home to a non-relative community support system caregiver.

-AB 1217 (S. Runner) - Foster care: AFDC-FC supplemental clothing allowance Not heard; 2 year bill
+AB 1217 (S. Runner) - Foster care: AFDC-FC supplemental clothing allowance Died; not heard in Assembly Human Services Committee

-Authorizes the use of the foster care supplemental clothing allowance for the purchase of a foster child's diapers.
+Authorized the use of the foster care supplemental clothing allowance for the purchase of a foster child's diapers.

-AB 1330 (Evans) - Foster children: psychotropic drugs: data Held on the Assembly Appropriations Suspense file
+AB 1330 (Evans) - Foster children: psychotropic drugs: data Died; held on Assembly Appropriations Suspense file

-- 1. Required the Department of Social Services (DSS) to collect specified information regarding foster youth who are prescribed psychotropic medication and monitor their usage: - a.
-The youth's sex, age, and ethnicity or race and number of years the youth has been in the foster care system; - b.
-The type of placement within the system; and - c.
-The type of drug prescribed. - 2.
+- 1. Required the Department of Social Services (DSS) to collect specified information regarding foster youth who are prescribed psychotropic medication and monitor their usage: - a) The youth's sex, age, and ethnicity or race and number of years the youth has been in the foster care system; - b) The type of placement within the system; and - c) The type of drug prescribed. - 2.
 Required DSS to monitor each foster youth who is prescribed a psychotropic medication before and after the prescription to determine whether the youth is receiving appropriate medical care and supervision, in accordance with the recommendations made for the medication by the federal Food and Drug Administration (FDA).